University of Florida Homepage

 3. Create specific visualizations of the data (some of this would require knowledge of the R statistical language and some specialized packages to analyze endorsement experiments.)

-Professor Ben Smith is working on two projects that will benefit from Junior Fellows collaboration.
-The first, titled, Indonesia’s Unlikely Transitions: Economic and Political Transformation in the World’s Largest Muslim Nation, 1985-2004, puts the country’s export market-oriented reforms of the late 1980s and democratic transition in 1999 in comparative perspective.
-This project requires both a Junior Fellow with data collection and analysis proficiency and one (or more) who can assist in analyzing secondary research for the purpose of directing the statistical data collection.
-The second, titled “Oil, Autocratization, and Democratization: Indonesia, Mexico, Russia and Venezuela in Global Perspective,” explores whether oil wealth helped to consolidate both democracy and autocracy in the early 2000s and will require both qualitative research assistance and help with constructing a global statistical dataset.
+Professor Ben Smith is working on a project that will benefit from Junior Fellows collaboration.
+The project, titled, Unlikely Transitions: New Order Indonesia in Comparative Perspective, focuses on the country’s export market-oriented reforms of the late 1980s and democratic transition in 1999.
+It requires both a Junior Fellow with data collection and analysis proficiency and one (or more) who can assist in analyzing secondary research for the purpose of directing the statistical data collection.

 Professor Daniel Smith is conducting research on voting and elections in the American states, particularly how election laws affect political participation and turnout.
 He is seeking students interested in learning how to collect data on state election codes, to make public records requests for data on early voting and absentee ballots, and to analyze observational data.
 Students with language skills (especially Spanish and Haitian Creole), big data (STATA/R/SQL), and GIS (ArcGIS) are especially encouraged to apply.
 Students will also meet weekly as a team with Professor Smith and Professor McDonald.
 Previous Junior Fellows have coauthored papers/articles/book chapters with Dr. Smith.